-It should be noted that, in practice, the jackknife and jackknife+ \gls{cp} methods produce almost identical predictive intervals and both achieve an empirical coverage close to the target level $(1-s)$ \cite{barber2021predictive}.
-Moreover, both jackknife-based approaches entail training $M$ regression models, thus being the extreme case of cross \gls{cp} in terms of computational cost.
+In practice, both the jackknife and jackknife+ \gls{cp} methods achieve an empirical coverage close to the target level $(1-s)$ and produce almost identical predictive intervals \cite{barber2021predictive}.
+Moreover, both approaches entail training $M$ regression models, thus being extreme cases of cross \gls{cp} in terms of computational cost.
 However, for linear regression models like the \gls{pce}, the \gls{loo} residuals $r_m^{\text{LOO}}$ and the \gls{loo} predictions $\widehat{\mu}_{\sim m}\left(\mathbf{x}^*\right)$ can be obtained without model retraining, as shown in section \ref{sec:conf-pce}.